sctthffnr/colorizr/README.md

 light_blue
 white

+= Installation =

+Installing the gem is as simple as:

+gem install colorizr

 = Example Usage =

 To use the gem, you must first call the create_colors class method on the String